Acromyrmex: Foraging behaviour

 Acromyrmex has evolved to change food plants constantly, preventing a colony from completely stripping off leaves and thereby killing trees, thus avoiding negative biological feedback on account of their sheer numbers.
 However, this does not diminish the huge quantities of foliage they harvest.
 Once foraging workers locate a resource in their environment, they lay down a pheromone trail as they return to the colony.
 Other workers then follow the pheromone trail to the resource.
-As more workers return to the nest, laying down pheremones, the stronger the trail becomes.
+As more workers return to the nest, laying down pheromones, the stronger the trail becomes.
 The strength to which workers adhere to the trail (trail fidelity) depends mostly on environmental factors, such as the quality of the resource.

 Interactions with humans

 In some parts of their range, Acromyrmex species can be quite a nuisance to humans, defoliating crops and damaging roads and farmland with their nest-making activities.
 For example, Acromyrmex octospinosus ants harvest huge quantities of foliage, so they have become agricultural pests on the various Caribbean islands where they have been introduced, such as Guadeloupe.

 In Central America, leafcutter ants are referred to as "wee wee" ants, though not based on their size.
 They are one of the largest ants in Central America.

 Deterring the leafcutter ant Acromyrmex lobicornis from defoliating crops has been found to be simpler than first expected.
 Collecting the refuse from the nest and placing it over seedlings or around crops resulted in a deterrent effect over a period of 30 days.